 …and – from November 2012 – hear Strawberry Thieves on the A World Between Us multitouch iBook.

-…The Janey Buchan Political Song Collection is curated by Giving Voice Workshops.
-John Powles ‘seeks to stimulate and develop an understanding and appreciation of political song across all genres of song and music, nationally and internationally, current and past, from the far left to the far right.’
+…The Janey Buchan Political Song Collection is housed at the University of Glasgow and ‘seeks to stimulate and develop an understanding and appreciation of political song across all genres of song and music, nationally and internationally, current and past, from the far left to the far right.’

 Find out more about the music of the Spanish Civil War on this Spanish language website, Himnos y Canciones de la Guerra Civil